• Skip to primary navigation

 • Contact information

 If you're opening an account for a minor, you'll need their information as well.
-Note that you'll need to visit a branch to open a Chase High School Checking account or a Chase College Checking account for a 17-year-old.
+Note that you'll need to visit a branch to open a Chase High School Checking account for a 17-year-old.

 Is My Money Safe?